AndrewLipscomb/cockpit-typescript-react-boilerplate/README.md

 ## Modifying

-The main modification beyond a source submodule you will need to make is in `manifest.json`, which contains the name of the module(s) as it is exposed to Cockpit.
+The main modification you will need to make is in `manifest.json`, which contains the name of the module(s) as it is exposed to Cockpit.

 I have tried to keep this boilerplate as light as possible.
 It only includes the basics you need to get a simple Typescript/React app running.
-If you wish to use modules for things like Mocha for automated testing or SASS programmatic CSS, please consider forking this repo.

 It also only exposes one module - more can be added under `manifest.json`.
 You will likely then need to create separate Webpack build scripts for each module's source.